ddelong/ddelong.github.io/_posts/2004-10-02-football-picks-week-4.md

 categories:
   - Sports
 ---
-It&#8217;s week four of the football season and the Patriots are back from their bye-week.
+It's week four of the football season and the Patriots are back from their bye-week.
 Here are my predictions:

   * **New England** vs. Buffalo
   * **Philadelphia** vs. Chicago